 Coronavirus poses a threat to many workers’ livelihoods.
 Whether you are a salaried, fixed contract, zero-hours contract, or self-employed worker, your situation may change rapidly without a lot of warning.

-On the 5th of November 2020, the government announced an extension of the Coronavirus Job Retention Scheme (CJRS), also known as the ‘Furlough scheme’, until the end of March 2021.
+On the 3rd of March 2021, the government announced a further extension of the Coronavirus Job Retention Scheme (CJRS), also known as the “furlough scheme”, until the 30th September 2021.